 Disclaimer: This post may contain Amazon affiliate links.
-Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
+Sudachi earns a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

-What is chicken chashu?
+What is Chicken Chashu?

-In other words, chashu is a dish that originated from China but has been modified uniquely in Japan.
+In other words, chashu is a dish that originated in China but has been modified uniquely in Japan.
 Each ramen restaurant has its own specialties, using different parts of pork and different cooking methods.

 In Japan, chashu is most often used as a topping for ramen, especially in shoyu ramen (soy sauce broth).
 Other than ramen, it is sometimes eaten as a beer snack or used to make rice dishes such as chashu donburi (rice bowl) or chahan (fried rice).

 Next, cover the chicken with plastic wrap and beat it with a rolling pin.
-Flattening it out until it's a similar thickness all the way over will make it easier to roll and cook more evenly, the process also makes the meat more tender.
+Flattening it out until it’s a similar thickness all the way over will make it easier to roll and cook more evenly.

-Roll up each chicken thigh so that the skin is on the outside and then tie it with butcher's string.
-Make sure to wrap it a few times from top to bottom and tie a few tight knots to secure it, you don't want the string falling off during the cooking process!
-You don't need to use any particular method for tying the string, but if you want to see the way I do it then please refer to my pork chashu recipe, I have an instruction video you can watch there.
+Roll up each chicken thigh so the skin is on the outside, and then tie it with butcher’s string.
+Make sure to wrap it a few times from top to bottom and tie a few tight knots to secure it.
+You don’t want the string falling off during the cooking process!

 Place the chicken in a large pot and fill with cold water until the chicken is fully covered.
 Place it on the stove and bring the water to a boil on a medium-high setting.

-In a separate pan, add soy sauce, sake, mirin and sugar and bring it to a boil.
-Allow to boil for a few minutes to burn off the alcohol in the sake and mirin and then remove it from the heat.
+In a separate pan, add soy sauce, sake, mirin, and sugar and bring it to a boil.
+Allow to boil for a few minutes to burn off the alcohol in the sake and mirin, and then remove it from the heat.

 Once the chicken has finished simmering, lift it out of the pot and allow it to cool for about 10 minutes.
 Make sure you keep the stock!